gkobeaga/cpsrksec/README.md

 cd cpsrksec
 ```

-Use GNU Autotools to generate the *configure* scricpt:
+Use GNU Autotools to generate the *configure* script:
 ```sh
 ./autogen.sh
 ```